Lower back/ Pelvis pain from Deadlifts?

 In order to prevent injury to the SIJ during deadlifts you need:

-At Trilogy Physiotherapy we are trained in advanced techniques to assess and treat imbalances that lead to poor exercise execution and injury.
+At Trilogy Physiotherapy our physiotherapists are trained in advanced techniques to assess and treat imbalances that lead to poor exercise execution and injury.

 Not only can we treat an injury to the SIJ that’s already occurred, but we can also look for imbalances that might lead to injury in the future and help with form to ensure you’re getting the most out of your workouts.